techbech/react-context-session/README.md

 # react-context-session
 [![NPM](https://img.shields.io/npm/v/@peteck/react-context-session.svg)](https://www.npmjs.com/package/@peteck/react-context-session) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-react-context-session is designed to minimize the number of rerenders, but still offer an elegant API that make development easy and fast.
+react-context-session is designed to minimize the number of rerenders, but still offer an elegant type-strict API that make development easy and fast.
 With one generic `useSession` hook, and one context provider `<ProvideSession />`, you will be up and ready to go, using your own session data structure.
 The session state dispatcher makes sure that only the requested session data properties will cause the necessary side effects and rerendering.